-Visual deterioration occurs with increasing degrees of severity.
+Visual deterioration occurs with increasing degrees of severity, and left untreated may present as complete blindness.
 The diagnosis is made clinically.

 Common causes include: